-You might like apple butter, but if you have never tasted the homemade variety, you are missing out!
+You might like apple butter, but if you have never tasted homemade apple butter, and I tell you that you are missing out!
 My husband spreads this on his English muffins or toast every morning.
 He was eating so much of it, that I knew I had to find out how to make it myself!

 The best time of the year to make your apple butter is when apples are in season.
 They are affordable, and there is nothing more fun than an afternoon of apple picking.

-There are plenty of crockpot recipes you can search and create.
-But, I don’t make mine that way.
+There are plenty of crockpot recipes you can search for and create.
+But I don’t make mine that way.
 I prefer to stick with the old-fashioned method of cooking it in the oven.
 I just think the flavors meld better together.

 Every time I go into the kitchen and make a batch of what my kids call “the best apple butter ever,” my entire house smells amazing.
 There is nothing like walking through the door and catching a whiff of the sweetly scented air.
 It screams fall – even if it isn’t!!!

-My simple homemade apple butter recipe is below, but don’t forget to check out some of my other amazing and delicious apple-inspired recipes:
+My simple old fashioned apple recipe is below, but don’t forget to check out some of my other amazing and delicious apple-inspired recipes:

 What is apple butter?